 - Deductible: If you need medical care, a deductible is the amount you pay for care before the insurance company starts to pay its share.
 Once you meet your deductible, your insurance company begins to cover some costs of your care.
 Some plans have lower deductibles, like $250.
 Some have higher deductibles, like $2,000.
 Many plans provide preventive services, and sometimes other care, before you’ve met your deductible.

-- Co-insurance: Co-insurance is similar to co-payment, except it’s a percentage of costs you pay.
+- Co-insurance: Co-insurance is similar to co-pay, except it’s a percentage of costs you pay.
 For instance, you may pay 20% of the cost of a $200 medical bill.
 So you would pay $40 and the health plan would pay the rest.

 How Insurance Protects You